What is the Wildlife Act 1975?

 2. Stakeholder and community consultation

-The Panel wants to hear from you.
-All stakeholders, along with the broader Victorian community, can get involved and have their say.
+The Panel held a nine week community consultation period from 28 April to 30 June 2021 via Engage Victoria.
+All stakeholders, along with the broader Victorian community, were invited to get involved and have their say.

 - seeking advice and input from the general community, Traditional Owners and Aboriginal Victorians, key interest groups, government bodies and relevant experts